Vintage 1950 Franka Solida II Camera Germany US-Zone With Case. Great Condition

 Controls:

-Features include a button to open the camera, a switch to release the film door, and a red window to view the frame numbers on the film backing paper.
+Features a dedicated camera open button, a film door release switch, and a red window to monitor frame numbers on the film backing.

-Several versions of the Franka Solida exist, including the Solida I, II, III, Junior, and Record models.
+Part of the Franka Solida series, which includes models like the Solida I, II, III, Junior, and Record.